General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Proof by Mathematical Induction

-The reason why we can obtain (\ref{reduced-BCFW}) is as following.
-When both of $\ell_1$ and $\ell_2$ are in the same diagram $A_L$ or $A_R$, the intermedia massless particles denoted as $\widehat{Q}$ and $m\widehat{Q}$ will have no extra-dimensional momentum component.
-One can find the other diagram which have no leg with extra-dimensional momentum always vanishes.
+The reason why we can obtain (\ref{reduced-BCFW}) is as follows.
+When both of $\ell_1$ and $\ell_2$ are in the same diagram $A_L$ or $A_R$, the intermedia massless particles denoted as $\widehat{Q}$ and $\widehat{mQ}$ will have no extra-dimensional momentum component.
+One can find the other diagram which has no leg with extra-dimensional momentum always vanishes.
 In a conclusion, a non-vanishing $A_L\times A_R$ term should be a product of a n-point amplitude and a 3-point amplitude as (\ref{reduced-BCFW}).

 For zero cases in (\ref{result}), using (\ref{reduced-BCFW}) we find are they do vanish because Right Hand Side of (\ref{reduced-BCFW}) of $\{\ell_2^+,\ell_1^+\}, \{\ell_2^+,\ell_1^{S_a}\}, \{\ell_2^{S_a},\ell_1^+\}$ have at least one vanishing lower-point amplitude of $A_L$ and $A_R$.